coopdanger/gendispatch/charter.md

 - Developing a proposal for a BOF.
 - Developing a charter for a new WG.
 - Making recommendations that documents be AD-sponsored (which ADs may or may not choose to follow).
-- Directing the work to be considered by the IESG or the IETF LLC.
+- Requesting that the the IESG or the IETF LLC consider taking up the work.
 - Deferring the decision for the new work.
 - Rejecting the new work.